-- I. Provide your Discover, Mastercard or Visa account number and expiration date to your phone representative.
-This is for security purposes only and your account will not be charged at this time. - 2.
+- 1. Provide your Discover, MasterCard or Visa account number and expiration date to your phone representative.
+This is for security purposes only; your account will not be charged at this time. - 2.
 We will send you a replacement unit. - 3.
 If you return the unit to us within 14 days from the date you were provided a RA number, only items not covered by warranty will be charged to your account.
 If your unit is not received within 14 days, the suggested retail value of the receiver will be charged to your credit card.
 This amount will be credited, less a \$10 handling fee, if the unit is subsequently received. - 4.
 Ship your defective unit back to us using the replacement unit's carton.
-Shipping instructions will be included on the carton along with your RA number which will allow you to easily ship the unit back to us.
+Shipping instructions and your RA number will be included on the carton.
 Make sure you insure your shipment in case of damage or loss.
-Include with the shipment: - Evidence of purchase date such as a bill of sale. - A brief note describing your digital satellite receiver problem. - Your name, address and phone number.
+Include with the shipment: - 1.
+Evidence of purchase date, such as a bill of sale. - 2.
+A brief note describing your receiver problem. - 3.
+Your name, address, and phone number.